Sale of the Century: Bonus Round

 On rare occasions, a champion would enter a match needing a certain amount for one prize (such as a fur coat) and win with a high enough score to reach the one above it (such as a car).
-When such a situation arose, unless the winning amount was enough to allow him/her to buy the entire Lot, the champion was allowed to buy either of the two prizes but not both.
-On the syndicated series, the rule was amended so that if a champion earned enough to reach at least the penultimate prize level (all of the shopping prizes), he/she could not buy the prize at the level below.
+When such a situation arose, unless the winning amount was enough to allow him/her to buy the entire package of prizes, the champion was allowed to buy either of the two prizes but not both.
+On the syndicated series, there was also an addendum to this rule involving the two prize levels before the final level.
+If a contestant entered a match needing a certain amount to buy the car, but won enough over the course of that game to enable him/her to buy all of the shopping prizes, he/she would not be allowed to choose the car by itself.

 All the shopping prizes were swapped out for different ones every five shows.
 If a contestant's reign was to continue past the Friday of a particular week, the host offered a reminder that a different set of prizes would be offered beginning on the next show and told the champion what the next available prize in line would be.